oumaima-sboui/ETL-Project-with-Apache-Airflow-Docker-and-MongoDB/README.md

 After running the ETL pipeline, you should see the following results:

-- **A final CSV file** named final_output.csv in the processed_data directory, containing the cleaned and merged data from the input CSV files.
+- **A final CSV file** named processed_data.csv in the processed_data directory, containing the cleaned and merged data from the input CSV files.

 - **A MongoDB database** named "my_database" with the collections: "my_collection" containing the cleaned and merged data from the input CSV files.